jonluca/blog/_posts/2020-01-18-context-switches.md

 This would only be worth it if you do this action once a day for a little under 3 years.
 Anything less and the amount of time spent building the tool is greater than the benefits.

-The real benefit of automating repetitive tasks like this, though, comes from removin the context switch that comes with the manual action.
+The real benefit of automating repetitive tasks like this, though, comes from removing the context switch that comes with the manual action.
 It's often true that a large investment that doesn't make sense based on total amount of time still has outsized impact due to the lack of context switches.

 If the required action or task that could be automated is intensive enough, it can be enough to completely throw off your mental model of what you're working on.
 This varies person by person, but it's not unreasonable to believe something that is relatively short (15 seconds) can be enough to distract you from whatever problem you're working on.